reubeno/NClap/docs/Usage.md

 }
 ```

-There are various overloads and variants of the parse methods (`CommandLineParser.Parse` and
-`CommandLineParser.ParseWithUsage`).
-The particular variant used here will automatically
-display usage information to the console if an error occurred during argument parsing.
+There are various overloads and variants of the parse methods (`CommandLineParser.TryParse`).
+The particular variant used here will automatically display usage information to the console if an error occurred during argument parsing.

 ## Building an interactive shell